xiaomi7732/DotNetDiagnostics/examples/CPUIntensiveApp/Readme.md

 As we can see, there's a constant level of CPU usage captured by `dotnet-counters`.

+## What's in this example

+In this post, you will see:

+* How to build a simple pipeline to output `dotnet-counters` data to a local file
+* How to customize the invoking secret
+* How to output the same data to Azure Storage
+* How to output the same data to Application Insights
+* How to start `dotnet-counters` at the beginning of your application

 ## Prepare

 To get the result by yourself, start by cloning this repo and navigate to `/examples/CPUIntensiveApp`.